upvalue/love-repl/README.md

 Magic-free in-game REPL for the Love game engine.
 Released under the Boost 1.0 license.
+(Credit is not required but would be appreciated)

 I say magic free because it does not override any Love functions, but it does require you to add hooks into your code in order to work.